-Remember that how you live your days are how you will live your life.
-Like this faithful fellow Christ-follower stated a life of faith is a journey.
+Remember that how you live your days is how you will live your life.
+Like this faithful fellow Christ-follower Watchman Nee stated, a life of faith is a journey.
 The most fulfilling life is one lived daily in the Word of God.
 If you find yourself away from God or neglecting the daily patterns of a growing spiritual life, consider starting again.
 So often the journey requires us to just put one foot in front of another.
 My hope for you today is that you have already found the immense joy of being a child of God.
 If you have not embraced God’s offer of forgiveness and life of contentment in His presence, please message me.
 I would love to share the story of my spiritual journey with you.
 As a Christ follower, you may experience times of dryness in your spiritual experience.
 Wherever you find yourself today, know that God is intensely fond of you.
 He desires to carry on a conversation with you all day every day.
+God created you in His image.
+His love for you is personal.
 If your spiritual life is lacking, let me encourage you to restart where you are with these five truths.

 1. God is a god of new beginnings.